ddev/ddev-xhgui/README.md

 ## Configuration

-To configure Xhgui, update `.ddev/xhgui/xhgui.config.php`.
+To configure XhGui, update `.ddev/xhgui/xhgui.config.php`.

-For example, to set xhgui to use `Asia/Toyko` timezone for dates:
+For example, to set XHGui to use `Asia/Toyko` timezone for dates:

 - Remove `#ddev-generated` from `.ddev/xhgui/xhgui.config.php`
 - Change the timezone value